arnog/mathlive/src/api.md

 optional style: Style;
 ```

-`style` is the style (color, weight, variant, etc...) directly applied
+The style (color, weight, variant, etc...) of this element.
- to this element.

 </MemberCard>